suvorov21/DESY-testbeam/README.md

 3. 2by1 cluster
 4. 3by1 cluster

-They could be switched in the parameter file
+They could be switched in the parameter file.

 ### Track fitters
 Track fitters are defined at `TrackFitter.cxx` file.
 That's how the position in the particular cluster is reconstructed.
 Afterwards clusters are fit together into track.
 One can define its own class that will do a position fitting with any algorithm one want to test.